 It was announced in February 2020 by Federal Judge Victor Marrero the United States District Court in Manhattan that Judge Marrero has ruled in favor of T-Mobile’s then valued $26 billion takeover of Sprint.

 The challenge against the merger was filed in a suit by attorney generals from 13 states and the District of Columbia.
 This ruling will combine the third and fourth largest wireless carriers creating a new wireless carrier with more than 100 million users.

-After the merger is complete the majority of Sprint customers will have T-Mobile plans.
+After the merger is complete the plan was that the majority of Sprint customers will have T-Mobile plans.
 Customers of Sprint’s pre-paid brands (Boost Mobile, Virgin Mobile, and Sprint prepaid), will become Dish Network customers.

 T-Mobile agreed to enter into a limited seven year term deal with Dish to lease Dish access to its network.
 This is supposed to give Dish time to build its own network, however, many skeptics believe Dish will coast on their limited-term deal and then sell of their spectrum holdings in the future for a profit.
-Skeptics believe Dish never has any intentions of truly building a new wireless network.
+Skeptics further believe Dish never has any intentions of truly building a new wireless network.

 What Does That Mean For Sprint & T-Mobile Landlords?